Diabetes Do’s And Don’ts Food List

 When possible, choose restaurants that offer healthier options on their menu.
 Look for establishments that prioritize fresh ingredients, whole foods, and lean protein sources.

-See also Diabetes And Thai Food
+See also Diabetes Diet And Food Tips

 Opt for Grilled or Baked Protein